The Short Flight Of El Pájaro, The Cuban Legend Who Played His Only Game In The Major Leagues 100 Years Ago Today

 When Armando Marsans and Rafael Almeida, Cabrera's former teammates with Almendares, debuted as pinch-hitters for the Cincinnati Reds on July 4, 1911, it was not because Reds management wanted to be seen as trailblazers.
 It was business.
 Struggling near the bottom of the National League standings, Reds executives thought the novelty would help sell tickets.
 Cabrera continued to watch from afar, from Connecticut and Cuba, patiently waiting his own chance.

-Cabrera’s prolonged exclusion from MLB was as sad as it was unsurprising.
+Cabrera's prolonged exclusion from MLB was as sad as it was unsurprising.
 His skin was simply too dark to be considered acceptable by a majority of players and fans.
-The caricatures perpetuated against Hispanics at the time were breathtaking in both their offensiveness and their openness.
+The caricatures perpetuated against Hispanics at the time were breathtaking in both their offensiveness and openness.
 A front-page editorial cartoon in the May 9, 1912, edition of the Cincinnati Times-Star depicted Rafael Almeida wearing an exaggerated sombrero-style hat with a machete sheathed in a woven belt, a pipe dangling from his mouth, and a stalk of sugarcane slung over his left shoulder.
-If this was how players that were deemed “white enough” to play ball were treated in the open, Cabrera, with a darker complexion, barely stood a chance.
+If this was how players that were deemed "white enough" to play ball were treated, Cabrera, with his darker complexion, barely stood a chance.